Step’n Ketch’it

 It is interesting that Connecticut was the site of numerous brownstone quarries at the turn of the 20th century and was known as “The Brownstone State”.
 Connecticut brownstone was used in buildings throughout the Eastern United States and was even shipped to San Francisco and London.
 There is little historical documentation for the Ketchin Quarry in Simsbury, but we do know that the buildings of Ketchin Quarry stone help define the character of our town center.

 I hiked the trail in about 3 minutes.
-But the SLT, being as great as they are, posted a series of informational signs all along those 3 minutes to teach those of us who care to walk the trail all about the quarrying operation.
+But the Trust, being as great as they are, posted a series of informational signs all along those 3 minutes to teach those of us who care to walk the trail all about the former quarrying operation.

 Simsbury Land Trust